nbogie/demo-express-api-with-swagger-jsdoc-and-ui/README.md

+# Express API with Swagger docs and swagger-ui

+## What's this?

-A demo of a simple JSON Web API written in express with documentation in openapi 3 format written in JSDoc comments courtesy of `swagger-jsdoc`.
-It also serves interactive documentation using `swagger-ui-express`
+A demo of a simple JSON Web API written in express with documentation in openapi 3 format written in JSDoc comments (courtesy of `swagger-jsdoc`).
+It also serves interactive documentation using `swagger-ui-express` on the same port, at `/api-docs`.

+The compiled swagger json file is served at `/api-docs/api.json`

 ## how to use